2007 Texas Longhorns football team: After the season

 Two Longhorns were named to postseason All-American lists.
 Marcus Griffin was selected to the ESPN list and Tony Hills was selected by the Walter Camp Football Foundation.

-Towards the end of the season, speculation intensified about which players might enter professional football though the 2008 NFL Draft.
+Towards the end of the season, speculation intensified about which players might enter professional football though the 2008 NFL draft.
 In November, Jamaal Charles said he would return for his senior season rather than enter professional football in the NFL.
 In December, sources reported Charles and Jermichael Finley had filed paperwork with the NFL to evaluate their draft potential if they decided to enter professional football in the NFL Draft instead of returning for their senior season.
 Quan Cosby, who spent three years in professional baseball, was reported to be still deciding whether to file the paperwork.
 Defensive tackle Roy Miller said he would definitely be back for his senior season.
 Mack Brown did not comment about specific players but said, "We always try to help our guys get as much information as possible when it comes to the NFL.
 We encourage and help them go through the process ...
 All of our underclassmen have told us they will be coming back, but if you're playing well enough to be considered an NFL prospect, going through the process can only help you better understand it and realize what you need to work on to improve your status."
 Charles said he would not go pro unless he was predicted to be chosen in the first round of the draft.
-After the Holiday Bowl Charles said, "Right now, I’m probably coming back.
-I didn’t think I did that good in the game.
-Next year maybe I’ll be up for the Heisman.
+After the Holiday Bowl Charles said, "Right now, I'm probably coming back.
+I didn't think I did that good in the game.
+Next year maybe I'll be up for the Heisman.
 I will come back."
-From 2000–2007, the Longhorns have had seven players taken in the first 10 picks of the NFL draft, more than any other school.
+From 2000 to 2007, the Longhorns have had seven players taken in the first 10 picks of the NFL draft, more than any other school.